 From Dalegarth Hall car park, the way south is clearly signposted through the woodland.
 The path soon heads up the gorge within which the falls are found, crossing the Birker Beck ravine over a series of wooden bridges.

 The walk up the path just gets better and better as the foliage gets greener and thicker.
 The scenery takes on an almost Jurassic feel thanks to an abundance of ferns, mosses and rhododendron.
-There is a price to pay for all this greenery: it is very wet and the rocks do get very slippery so care must be taken.
+There is a price to pay for all this greenery though: it is very wet and the rocks do get very slippery so care should be taken.

 Eventually, after crossing a few more footbridges over the Ghyll the waterfall comes into view and the source of the sound of thundering water is seen.